 MindCORE offers prestigious postdoctoral fellowships, or junior fellowships, for interdisciplinary research.
 Fellows pursue research involving two or more labs with different approaches and an interest in a common research question.
 Click here for more information.

-MindCORE will develop and support graduate certificate and master’s programs—including on-campus, online, and hybrid models–related to the study of the mind (e.g., Certificate in Complex Scene Perception; Certificate in Social, Cognitive, and Affective Neuroscience; Master’s Degree in Behavior and Decision Sciences).
+MindCORE will develop and support graduate certificate and master’s programs—including on-campus, online, and hybrid models–related to the study of the mind (e.g., Certificate in Social, Cognitive, and Affective Neuroscience; Master’s Degree in Behavior and Decision Sciences).

-MindCORE helps facilitate more interaction between department majors in psychology, biology, linguistics: interdisciplinary majors including the Biological Basis of Behavior; Cognitive Science; Visual Studies; Philosophy, Politics and Economics; and minors in computational neuroscience and consumer behavior.
+MindCORE helps facilitate interaction between department majors in Psychology, Biology, and Linguistics; interdisciplinary majors including Biological Basis of Behavior, Cognitive Science, Visual Studies, and Philosophy, Politics and Economics; and minors in Computational Neuroscience and Consumer Behavior.
 This includes facilitating the involvement of students in laboratory research and providing research support, as well as helping students to disseminate their research.
 We also offer seminars where students can interact and workshop their ideas, as well as special programs such as honors seminars and course sequences.

 In addition to continuing to develop interdisciplinary majors, minors, and courses related to human intelligence and behavior, MindCORE sponsors summer research opportunities for undergraduate students.
 Faculty are incentivized to mentor these students by receiving support for their research program and a faculty stipend.
 Current offerings include:

 - Undergraduate Summer Fellowship in Interdisciplinary Mind and Brain Studies.
 This program offers up to ten Penn undergraduates the opportunity to do research with Penn faculty.
-As part of this ten-week experience, participants receive a $3,500 salary stipend for their research work with a faculty mentor, and a “boot camp” experience in R software.
-Applications for the summer 2019 program will open to Penn students in December.
+As part of this ten-week experience, participants receive a $4500 salary stipend for their research work with a faculty mentor, a “boot camp” experience in R software, weekly seminar lectures, professional development training, and one-on-one advising from an experienced research trainee (grad student or postdoc).